You can now send a message to anyone and allow them to send you an automatic reply using SMS QR code.

 So whenever you want to make a reply, you can just instantly key in your reply and not worry anymore about retyping the sender’s phone number.

-The best thing about this is that this QR code solution is static in nature.
+The best thing about this is that this QR code to SMS solution is static in nature.
 It means that you can use it for free—no subscription needed, no fees.

 How do I get a QR code for SMS?